 Been Fit at Fit Werx Before?
 Have Things Changed?
 Time for a Review?

-The Periodic Fit Assessment is for riders and triathletes who are ready for a review because something has changed (injury, advanced rider skill, riding more/less…); you want a refresher on their posture and technique; you want to verify things before buying a new bike; or you just want to keep digging deeper into the details of their positioning potential.
+The Periodic Fit Assessment is for riders and triathletes who are ready for a review because something has changed (injury, advanced rider skill, riding more/less…); who want a refresher on their posture and technique; who want to verify things before buying a new bike; who want to experience newer fit technology/tools; or who just want to keep digging deeper into the details of their positioning potential.

 If you choose, we can make some or all of these changes to your bike immediately following your fit to guarantee that the position on your bike matches the position established on the Size Cycle (parts & labor priced separate).

-Periodic Fit Assessment Steps
+Steps of a Fit Werx’s Periodic Fit Assessment

 To read more about motion capture analysis for bicycle fitting, click here.